-At present, sodium oxybate is only manufactured by one company (Jazz Pharmaceuticals, Xyrem®) so is much more expensive than most of the other narcolepsy medication.
+At present, sodium oxybate is only licenced to one company in Europe (UCB Pharma Ltd, Xyrem®) so is much more expensive than most of the other narcolepsy medications.
 Unfortunately, this means that many patients who might benefit from this medication are unable to access it.

 Unlike the other drugs to treat the symptoms of narcolepsy and cataplexy, sodium oxybate is a liquid.
 It is taken as two doses, one swallowed immediately before bedtime and the other around 3-4 hours later.
 It is therefore necessary to set an alarm to wake in time to take the second dose.
 The two doses are prepared by measuring the appropriate amount of liquid into a cup using a special syringe.
 The cups and syringe are supplied with each box of Xyrem.
 The maximum dose of Xyrem is 9g (9 grams) per day, i.e. two doses of 4.5g each.
 This is a much higher amount of drug than is usual for most other medications, for which the doses are measured in milligrams.
 In practice, your doctor will initially prescribe a low dose, for instance 2 x 1.5g or 2 x 2.25g, and then gradually increase the dose until the optimum dose for you is found.